chocolatechip-ui/chocolatechipui/examples/README.txt

 Running these examples
 =====================

 By default these examples are using the iOS theme.
 You can change the theme by changing the reference to the stylesheet the example uses.
-Possible choices are:
+You can switch any of them to iOS

   1. chui-ios.css
-  2. chui-ios.css
+  2. chui-android.css
-  3. chui-windows.css

 You can run these examples on the following desktop browsers for testing:

   Mac: Safari, Chrome
-  Windows: IE10, IE11, MSEdge, Chrome
+  Windows: Chrome

-There are a couple of things to note about running themes in these browsers.
-The windows theme uses Microsoft features for the busy and range input.
-Non Microsoft browsers will not show these properly.
-Sheets for Android and iOS use CSS filters to blur the background.
-These are not supported on IE or MSEdge.

-To get the best approximation of what iOS will look like, it is best to view the iOS theme in Safari.
-If you are on Windows, Chrome will do, but it may ont be 100% accurate.
-If you are testing the Android theme, use Chrome on Mac or Windows.
-For testing the Windows theme IE 11 or MS Edge are recommended.

-Other than that, your layouts should render fairly accurately in any browser, even Firefox.

-The folder `fetch` has examples of using the Fetch API for remote data access.
-The examples are using PHP and so they require a server running PHP.
-We use MAMP for this, putting the folder in a PHP htdocs directory.
+There is not really any difference in how both browsers render the themes since they are both Webkit-based.

+If you want to make sure your iOS theme is working correctly for iOS devices, it's best to use either the latest Safari or the Safari Technologoy Preview.
+There is no Chrome browser on iOS.
+If you're on Windows, then of course Chrome when be good enough.

+Regardless of which platform you're target, test on emulator/similator and on real devices so you can catch any problems early.